AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     }
     ```

-    Note that this is very simple code and not at all complete.
-One thing you would want to do is ensure you aren't just upserting new items because if the item exists by title you would get the document and use it's id, not the new Guid.
-For this training, just getting the initial upsert working is considered a success.
+    >**Note:** The `CosmosDBInterop` class could be further modified to query and work with the data in the future, including further massaging of the data before insert.
+For now, just getting the data into Cosmos is the main goal.

 1. Get the parsed data into Comsos DB

     For this next code, you'll put the movie into Cosmos DB.

     Start by creating a method to upsert each movie into the correct container.
-In this method, note that a new object called `MovieToWatch` is used, because you must pass a string `id` to the cosmos db on create/upsert:
+In this method, you'll create the new Movie and upsert it via code:

     ```cs
     /// <summary>